-Notes to Financial Statements December 31, 2014 and 2013 (Amounts in thousands)
+Notes to Financial Statements December 31, 2016 and 2015 (Amounts in thousands)

-6. STABLE VALUE FUND
+5. STABLE VALUE FUND

-RTC Stable Value Fund Collective Investment Trust, Series 25053 was formed for the purpose of allowing participating plan sponsors, who maintained defined contribution plans qualified under Sections 401(a) and 501(a) of the IRC, to invest in MetLife Group Annuity Contract issued by Metropolitan Life Insurance Company to RTC, for use as the primary underlying investment for their stable value collective investment trust fund.
+RTC Stable Value Fund Collective Investment Trust, Series 25053 was formed for the purpose of allowing participating plan sponsors, who maintained defined contribution plans qualified under Sections 401 (a) and 501 (a) of the IRC, to invest in MetLife Group Annuity Contract 25053 issued by Metropolitan Life Insurance Company to RTC, for use as the primary underlying investment for their stable value collective investment trust fund.
 RTC is a wholly owned subsidiary of Reliance Financial Corporation.
-Units are issued and redeemed daily at contract value (See "Circumstances That Impact the SVF" below for definition of contract value.).
+Reliance Financial Corporation is an indirect wholly-owned subsidiary of Fidelity National Information Services, Inc. Units are issued and redeemed daily at contract value (See "Circumstances That Impact the SVF" below for definition of contract value.).
 Contract value represents contributions, plus interest, less participant-initiated withdrawals or transfers.
+As of December 31, 2016 and 2015, contract value approximated estimated fair value.